Password Requirements

 - Avoid stand-alone words, in any language, including slang or jargon, followed by a digit and\or symbol.
 Example: Password1$.

-- Avoid using your name, or the names of family members or pets, SSN, phone numbers, etc.
+- Avoid using your name, or the names of family members or pets, SSN, phone numbers, etc. Protect your password.
+For passwords to provide the required level of security, they need to be protected.

 - Your PBS password must be treated as confidential information.